All in One View

 All software should include some short guidance on how to use it and what the main options and features are.
 This might be a “quick start” guide with simple examples of common use-cases, or a walkthrough that uses a sample data set.

 Explain how the software can be configured or customised, including examples of commonly-used options.
 If the software integrates with other tools or uses specific file formats for its input and output, it’s useful to explain this here too.
-It’s a good idea to include links to further documentation if available.
+It’s a good idea to include links to further references if available.

 Writing style